 Dr. Wynia’s career has included developing a research institute and training programs focusing on bioethics, professionalism and policy issues (the AMA Institute for Ethics) and founding the AMA’s Center for Patient Safety.
 His research has focused on novel uses of survey data to inform and improve the practical management of ethical issues in health care and public policy.
 He has led projects on a wide variety of topics related to ethics and professionalism, including understanding and measuring the ethical climate of health care organizations and systems; ethics and quality improvement; communication, team-based care and engaging patients as members of the team; defining physician professionalism; public health and disaster ethics; medicine and the Holocaust (with the US Holocaust Memorial Museum); and inequities in health and health care.
 He has served on committees, expert panels and as a reviewer for the Institute of Medicine, The Joint Commission, the Hastings Center, the American Board of Medical Specialties, federal agencies, and other organizations.
 Dr. Wynia is a past president of the American Society for Bioethics and Humanities (ASBH), and has chaired the Ethics Forum of the American Public Health Association (APHA) and the Ethics Committee of the Society for General Internal Medicine (SGIM).

-Ira Bedzow is an associate professor of medicine and UNESCO Chair in Bioethics at New York Medical College.
-He is also Senior Scholar of the Aspen Center for Social Values, co-director of the Maimonides Institute for Medical Ethics and the Holocaust, a contributor at the MirYam Institute, and a regular contributor in Forbes for their Diversity, Equity and Inclusion section.
+Ira Bedzow is a Senior Fellow at the Center for the Study of Law and Religion, Emory University, and Head of the Unit of the International Chair in Bioethics, World Medical Association Cooperation Centre.
+He is also Senior Scholar of the Aspen Center for Social Values, co-director of the Maimonides Institute for Medicine, Ethics and the Holocaust (MIMEH), and a regular contributor in Forbes for their Diversity, Equity and Inclusion section.
+He is also an Orthodox rabbi (yoreh yoreh, yadin yadin).

 Peter Angood, MD, is currently CEO and President of the American Association for Physician Leadership.
 Previously, Dr. Angood was the inaugural Chief Patient Safety Officer at The Joint Commission, Senior Adviser for Patient Safety at the National Quality Forum, and Chief Medical Officer for the Patient Safety Organization of GE Healthcare.
 Prior to this, he enjoyed 25-years of academic surgery practice ranging from McGill University in Canada to the University of Pennsylvania, Yale University and Washington University in St. Louis.
 Dr. Angood completed his academic career as a full professor of surgery, anesthesia, emergency medicine, and is an author in over 225 publications.
 His recent book, “All Physicians Are Leaders,” has been critically well received.